RaISy-Net/Intelligent_picking/README.md

 * We are actively working in addressing the the problems like **simulation to reality transfer** of our approach and customization of the pipeline for our pipeline for the fabricated hardware.

-Any contributions/ suggestions are most welcome.
+**Any contributions/ suggestions are most welcome.Do contact the contributors with your valuable queries**

 # References:
 ## Papers & Blogs